 Emergency foster care provides short-term care on an emergency basis.
 Children who enter the foster care system can do so at any given day or time.
-Which means, this could happen in the middle of the night and are in need of immediate/emergency care while they are found a more suitable placement arrangement can be made.
+This means, this could happen in the middle of the night and need immediate/emergency care while they are found a more suitable placement arrangement can be made.
 This is usually a 72-hour stay with the emergency foster care provider.

 Respite Foster Care

 Respite care is providing a short-term placement arrangement for a child who is currently living with another foster parent.
 This is typically for an evening or weekend placement.
 Respite care is important because foster care parents need time to rest and recharge.
-This also allows people to see if foster care parenting is right for them, as it is usually short in duration.
+This also allows people to see if foster care parenting is right for them, as it is usually short.

 What is the Process for Becoming Foster Care Licensed?